PREPARE TO BE TRANSPORTED BACK IN TIME TO THE MOST DEFINING DECADE OF 20TH CENTURY BRITAIN!

 The tour bus outside The Hard Rock Café

 Steve Hackett on the 60s London Bus

-This tour takes in the homes of celebrated 60s music legends and music locations like Eel Pie Island and Twickenham Studios where The Beatles filmed ‘HELP!’ and ‘A Hard Day’s Night’.
-You’ll see where Rod Stewart got his first break and pass by other iconic music venues along the route of this 2 hour tour on our vintage 60s London bus.
+Tours start at the Hard Rock Cafe in London’s Piccadilly and finish at One Kew Road in Richmond, formally the Station Hotel and home to the original Crawdaddy Club where The Rolling Stones launched their career back in February 1963.
+This tour takes in homes of celebrated 60s music legends and music locations like Eel Pie Island and Twickenham Studios where The Beatles filmed ‘HELP!’ and ‘A Hard Day’s Night’.
+You’ll see where Rod Stewart got his first break and pass by other iconic music venues along the route of this 3 hour tour on our vintage London bus.

-- Tour 2 from the Hard Rock to One Kew Road
+- Pick up in Richmond (outside the rear exit to One Kew Road

 Unique to any other music heritage tour in London, we have ample capacity on our vintage 60s London bus to accommodate group bookings for up to 70 passengers on each tour.
 Email your requirements directly to info@60sBus.London